buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ElectricGeneratorTypeCommon.md

 # Pset_ElectricGeneratorTypeCommon

-Defines a particular type of engine that is a machine for converting mechanical energy into electrical energy.
+Defines a particular type of engine that is a machine for converting mechanical energy into electrical energy.<!-- end of definition -->